Transferring phone numbers common questions

 Phone numbers dedicated to faxing.

-If you have existing dedicated phone numbers that are being used for faxing, you can transfer these numbers over to Skype for Business but your fax services won't continue to work as expected.
-Faxing services aren't available to Skype for Business customers, even if you have licenses for Phone System, Domestic Calling Plan or International Calling Plan.
+If you have existing dedicated phone numbers that are being used for faxing, you can transfer these numbers over to Teams but your fax services won't continue to work as expected.
+Faxing services aren't available to Teams customers, even if you have licenses for Phone System, Domestic Calling Plan or International Calling Plan.

-If you port the phone number to Skype for Business, you can assign this phone number to a user in your organization instead of using it for faxing.
+If you port the phone number to Teams, you can assign this phone number to a user in your organization instead of using it for faxing.

 At this time in the United Kingdom (U.K.), we currently don't support transferring UK non-geographic numbers including shared cost numbers for area codes 0843, 0844, 0845, 0870, 0871, 0872.